If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 When you have moved a beehive with a honeybee colony in it, it is good to have an obstruction around the beehive entrance.
 It makes bees understand that they need to orient themselves in respect to the beehive since something has changed.
 Upon leaving the entrance, bees encounter your obstacle and perform an orientation flight.
 They note new landmarks and the sun’s position before moving too far from the beehive.
 This means that many bees are able to go out and come back to the beehive.
 If the bees leave the beehive as they are used to, they may not be able to come back to it since familiar landmarks are missing.

 Scents used by bees to locate their beehive are released by the honey in the beehive and the queen bee herself.
-After moving a beehive, the queen bee may be stressed out and not releasing enough amounts of pheromones.
-You cannot therefore rely on bees using only the scent of their beehive to find their way back after relocating it.
+After moving a beehive, the queen bee may be stressed out and not release enough amounts of pheromones.
+You cannot, therefore, rely on bees using only the scent of their beehive to find their way back after relocating it.

 With enough landmarks and proper setup, all the bees in the beehive will be fully oriented in about two days.
 This is why it is important to open the beehive entrance as soon as you arrive at your destination.
 The bees get to making orientation flights quickly and start foraging.
 It is important for bees to get familiar with their surroundings quickly and continue collecting resources.
 During pollination season, honeybee colonies are usually storing up honey and other food resources.
 You should facilitate this even as you transport the beehive to earn from the provision of pollination services.
 The honeybee colony that does not store up enough food for later seasons, can die off in winter or early spring.